 If your child is Aboriginal or under guardianship (in care) they are eligible for 12 hours of preschool after they turn 3.
 They will then be eligible for 15 hours per week of preschool in the year before they start school.

 Enrolling your child

 You can register your interest to enrol your child with us by using the Preschool Registration of Interest form.
 This form is available by clicking on the Preschool Registration of Interest Form link.

 This can be done at any time during the time prior to your child being eligible to begin preschool.
-We encourage families to do this before June 30 of the year before your child will begin preschool.

 Priority will be given to children living in our catchment area.
 If you don’t live in our catchment area you should indicate at least 2 other preschool options on your form.

 Preschool Session Times

 The Preschool Program is offered four days a week, Monday – Thursday and on a number of Fridays during the term.
 Children attend two days a week, for 6.5 hours per day, and 3 Fridays during the term, and therefore receive the entitlement of hours of Preschool each term.

 We ask you to contribute towards the cost of your child attending preschool .